Can Massage help with Spider Veins? Myths and Facts

 Vascular and Endovascular Surgeon | Singapore

-Massage is often suggested as a remedy for spider veins, but its effectiveness is limited to temporary symptom relief.
-While massage may improve circulation and alleviate discomfort, it cannot eliminate spider veins or address the root causes, such as damaged blood vessels.
+Massage can provide temporary relief for spider veins by improving circulation and reducing discomfort, but it won't eliminate the veins or address the underlying causes.
 For long-term solutions, medical treatments like sclerotherapy or VeinGogh are recommended.

 Spider veins, those small, visible veins that often appear on the legs and face, are a common concern for many people.
 While there are various medical treatments available to reduce or eliminate them, some individuals seek out alternative methods, such as massage, in the hope of improving the appearance of their spider veins.
 But can massage help treat spider veins, or is this just a myth?